Guy Smith: Founder of the Gun Facts Project

 35:43.77 – Brian David Crane

-36:00.67 – Guy
+36:00.67 – Guy Smith

 36:01.36 – Brian David Crane

-1 of the other topics you go to? yeah.
+One of the other topics you go to? yeah.

-36:19.40 – Guy
+36:19.40 – Guy Smith

-He put up an anti-gun meme which just had really bad data and I couldn’t help myself and I replied and I said Michael you need to actually be skeptical.
-You know which was.
-Like twisting the knife in the wound and then I provided him with a link to my book.
-I said get me on your show.
-Let’s actually talk about the hard data zero response.
-So here’s a guy who professes to be a skeptic ah posting memes that are completely incorrect and he hasn’t taken the time to check.
+He put up an anti-gun meme, which just had really bad data and I couldn’t help myself and I replied, “Michael you need to actually be skeptical.”
+You know which was like twisting the knife in the wound, and then I provided him with a link to my book.
+I said, “Get me on your show.
+Let’s actually talk about the hard data.”
+Zero response.
+So here’s a guy who professes to be a skeptic, posting memes that are completely incorrect and he hasn’t taken the time to check.

-Even the most basic facts and then when somebody says hey let’s have an ah adult discussion about this because I think you’re going off in a ah non-skeptical direction.
-Yeah, he doesn’t echo back.
-So even among people you know who.
+Even the most basic facts and then when somebody says, hey let’s have an adult discussion about this because I think you’re going off in a non-skeptical direction.
+He doesn’t echo back.
+So even among people who present themselves as rational skeptical thinkers, you’re going to find chinks in the armor.

 37:15.24 – Brian David Crane

-Yeah I think in his case it would be maybe intellectually honest if he messaged you privately and said hey I don’t want to have you on the show but he deletes the post or deletes the thing that was incorrect right? and at least acknowledges your effort.
+Yeah I think in his case it would be maybe intellectually honest if he messaged you privately and said, “Hey I don’t want to have you on the show.”
+But he deletes the post or deletes the thing that was incorrect right? and at least acknowledges your effort.

-37:33.00 – Guy
+37:33.00 – Guy Smith

 38:23.30 – Brian David Crane